erromu/minibone/README.md

 ## Multithreading

-It is Just another python class to do background jobs / tasks
+It is just another python class to do background jobs / tasks

 Usage
 -----